 Email.
 Automated notifications ensure the vendor agreement process doesn’t lose momentum.

 Excel.
 Export your contract data into a spreadsheet and share insights with other teams in the business.

 Business intel tools.
 Pull contracts and metadata into useful reports.
 Examples of business intel tools include Looker and Tableau.

 Does your contract process involve multiple systems and a lack of visibility when it comes to storing and managing agreements?

-If so, try Juro for free today.
+If so, try Juro today.
 Juro customers, including Deliveroo, Secret Escapes and Babylon Health, report savings of up to 96% of time on the end-to-end contract process.